Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 ## Most affected countries bar chart

-The previous chart showed us only the deaths tolls, and discarded the other two variables: active cases, and recovery cases.
+The previous chart showed us only the death tolls, and discarded the other two variables: active cases, and recovery cases.

 The following chart explores the three measures for each country.